xh/hoist-core/README.md

 | `PrefService.js`        | Hoist-React pref management             |                [⚛️](https://github.com/exhi/hoist-react/blob/master/svc/PrefService.js)                 |
 | `PrefService.js`        | Hoist-Sencha pref management            | [🍵](https://github.com/exhi/hoist-sencha/blob/master/grails-app/assets/src/xh/all/svc/PrefService.js) |

-:star: Preferences provide a lightweight way to persist user-specific options and settings.
+⭐ Preferences provide a lightweight way to persist user-specific options and settings.
 Similar to AppConfigs, preferences offer several predefined data types (`string|int|long|double|boolean|json`) and are referenced by a string `name` property.
 Preferences are assigned a default value that is returned if a user does not yet have a specific value set.
 When